AaronMariyanA/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 4.

 ## Program:
- Developed by: AADHITHYA.V
+ Developed by: Aaron Mariyan A
- RegisterNumber: 25018761
+ RegisterNumber: 212224040004
  Program to implement univariate Linear Regression to fit a straight line using least squared import numpy as np